GCA-Classroom/10-portfolio-projects/prompts.md

 ## Prompt 1

-The site should be entirely responsive and adapt well to narrow screen sizes.
+The site should be responsive and adapt well to narrow screen sizes.

 ## Prompt 2